-Single poles which are not susceptible to unauthorised climbing shall be fitted with one safety sign on the side of the pole facing ascending pole numbers, except where the pole is adjacent to roads, footpaths, etc. and the safety sign shall face the direction of approach to the pole.
+Single poles deemed low risk sites shall be fitted with one safety sign on the side of the pole facing ascending pole numbers, except where the pole is adjacent to roads, footpaths, etc. and the safety sign shall face the direction of approach to the pole.
 On two pole structures, two safety signs shall be fitted, one on each leg of the structure facing ascending and descending pole numbers.